- What is the Intending Organ Donors Visa?

 - Have proof that the organ you intend to donate is medically compatible between yourself and the Canadian resident who is the recipient

-- Have proof that the costs associated with the organ donation are covered by the recipient’s provincial/territorial health insurance or through specific provincial/territorial health funding
+- Have proof that the medical costs and all costs associated with the organ donation are covered by the recipient’s provincial/territorial health insurance or through specific provincial/territorial health funding

 - Have proof that there is no transaction, sale or unlawful exchange involved in the donation process